Employment BOOST College Scholarships

 - Current school transcripts which display a GPA of 3.6 or above.

-- Letter of acceptance from a college educational program the applicant plans on attending in the fall semester, or proof of current enrolment in a United States-based two- or four-year college or university.
+- Letter of acceptance from a college educational program the applicant plans on attending in the fall semester, or proof of current enrollment in a United States-based two- or four-year college or university.

 - Letter of reference from a current or former teacher or employer.
 The letter must include the writer’s full name, address, phone number, and email address, and be typed.